 Every day, BforBank’s database management systems collect large amounts of data.
 From transactions and money flows to Know Your Customer (KYC) documents, this information represents important volumes of structured and unstructured data distributed across multiple silos.
 The monitoring of this data is critical to lower risk and financial losses.

-To investigate flagged customers, transactions or behaviors, the risk and compliance unit was relying on relational technology.
-As a result, querying connections within the data to confirm fraudulent activities or uncover fraud rings was a tedious, long and sometimes unsuccessful process.
+To investigate flagged customers, transactions or behaviors, the compliance team’s was using a bank fraud solution built upon relational technology.
+As a result, querying connections within the data to confirm fraudulent activities or uncover fraud rings was a tedious, long and, sometimes, unsuccessful process.

 “A request could take from 2 minutes to several hours when querying for connections across multiple relational tables.
 Cross-field queries could take several days” explained Alexandre Dressayre, Compliance Officer at BforBank.

-To improve fraud detection and reduce investigation time, the risk and compliance unit and the IT department decided to implement a graph analysis and visualization layer by using Linkurious Enterprise on top of a graph database.
+To improve fraud detection and reduce investigation time, the risk and compliance unit and the IT Department decided to implement a graph analysis and visualization layer with Linkurious Enterprise on top of a graph database.

 For Alexandre Dressayre “several factors motivated the choice of the Linkurious solution, notably the bundle offered by the company.
 An off-the-shelf visualization and analysis software along with the Neo4j graph database solution was a perfect fit for us.”